-No matter what it is called, if you like fish, then you can call it delicious!
+No matter what it is called, if you like fish, then you can call it delicious.
 Mahi-mahi is a versatile fish that produces excellent results using just about any cooking method.
 The mild, sweet flesh—which starts off pinkish but turns white as it cooks—is very lean but also quite moist and flavorful.

 Follow these tips for purchasing, storing, and preparing mahi-mahi.

-Mahi Mahi Purchasing Tips
+Mahi-Mahi Purchasing Tips

-- Mahi-mahi should never feel mushy or smell fishy.
+- Smell: Mahi-mahi should never feel mushy or smell fishy.
 Look for moist, resilient fillets or steaks that have a fresh, almost neutral scent.

 - Color: Mahi-mahi, whether fresh or frozen, is pink with red stripes or spots and occasional light brown or bluish tinges.
-Avoid fish with a dull color or dark brown areas, especially along the edges, as these may indicate age and the beginnings of spoilage.
+Avoid fish with a dull color or dark brown areas, especially along the edges, as this may indicate age and the beginnings of spoilage.
 Dark red blood lines or spots are OK but should be trimmed before cooking for a milder flavor.

-- Troll-caught and rod-and-reel caught mahi-mahi, especially those from Hawaii and the U.S. Pacific coast, are considered the most sustainable choice.
+- Sustainability: Troll-caught and rod-and-reel caught mahi-mahi, especially those from Hawaii and the U.S. Pacific coast, are considered the most sustainable choice.
 Long-line caught mahi-mahi are a less desirable choice (due to by-catch issues) and should be avoided.

-Mahi-mahi Handling and Storage
+Mahi-Mahi Handling and Storage

-- Fresh mahi-mahi can be stored tightly wrapped in the coldest part of the refrigerator for three to four days.
+Fresh mahi-mahi can be stored tightly wrapped in the coldest part of the refrigerator for three to four days.
 Mahi-mahi freezes well and will keep for several months if properly wrapped and bagged.

-How to Cook Mahi Mahi
+How to Cook Mahi-Mahi

-Leave the skin on if you’re planning to grill mahi-mahi fillets, as they will hold together better during grilling.
+If you are planning to grill the fillets, leave the skin on.
+The fillets will hold together better this way.
 Cook them skin side down on a moderately hot grill and turn them carefully.
 For skinless fillets, use a flat grilling basket.